If you've blocked our ad, please consider unblocking it.

 Super Mario World

-- In the Super Mario World game style, all of Mario's running-while-jumping sprites are missing their feet.
+- In the Super Mario World game style, all of Mario's running-while-jumping sprites are missing their feet (aside from Small Mario).

 - Anything referencing Super Mario World by its logo uses the Japanese logo, even in countries outside of Japan.
 This was not the case in the prototypes.